Social assessment of the population for the transition to value-based healthcare model

 Abstract

-Background: The advanced experience of implementing a value-based model in the practice of Moscow healthcare allowed us to identify a number of the most significant practices of its effectiveness, among which support for making an informed decision by the patient, as well as measuring satisfaction and analyzing the needs of patients were noted.
+BACKGROUND: The advanced experience of implementing a value-based model in the practice of Moscow healthcare allowed us to identify a number of the most significant practices of its effectiveness, among which support for making an informed decision by the patient, as well as measuring satisfaction and analyzing the needs of patients were noted.
 In this regard, the transition of the entire national healthcare system to a value-based model requires the development of approaches to assessing the population’s compliance with such a transformation, taking into account socio-economic, demographic and psychological criteria.

-Aim: To consider possible predictors of the readiness of a social group of the population older than working age to transition to a value-based model of national health care.
+AIM: To consider possible predictors of the readiness of a social group of the population older than working age to transition to a value-based model of national health care.

-Materials and methods: A review of fundamental and modern works in the problem field was carried out.
+METHODS: A review of fundamental and modern works in the problem field was carried out.
 The empirical basis of the work was made up of data from the official website of the Federal Statistics Service with geographic coverage of the entire Russian Federation.

 Full Text